Episode 21: The Squall

 measure, reserved for moments when nothing else could save a vessel.

 "I always like to keep some ballast in reserve," the captain explained.
-"This

-yourself in a similar situation.
+you find yourself in a similar situation.
 Altitude and descent rate please?"

 "2500’, dropping at... fifteen hundred!"